apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 {pygmentize}

 Note that `&amp;` was used to separate the option values instead of just `&` since the URI being written within an XML file.
+Also note that using `receive_buffer_size` and `send_buffer_size` in the URI string is slightly different than as an attribute of the `<connectors>` element.
+In the URI string, we specify what the buffer sizes should be when the socket is created, while when set on the `<connector>` element, we specify the value to use instead of relying on auto-tuning.

 ##### WebSocket Transports